 Nawabi won first place on season two of the Bravo network’s competition series “Work of Art: The Next Great Artist” in 2011.
-The exhibition, which runs through April 27, was first mounted at the Brooklyn Museum in 2011.
+The exhibition was first mounted at the Brooklyn Museum in 2011.

 Chamber Singers Compete, Win in Spain

-The ECU Chamber Singers won second place overall in the Grand Prix category at the International Tolosa Choral Contest in Spain and were invited to perform at the Winners Concert on November 3.
+The ECU Chamber Singers won second place overall in the Grand Prix category at the International Tolosa Choral Contest in Spain and were invited to perform at the Winners Concert.

 The singing Pirates won a silver medal in the folklore category and a bronze medal in the polyphony category.
 Both awards included a cash prize.

 The Chamber Singers, the only choir representing the Americas, finished 1.4 percent behind the winning choir from Sweden.
 Other ensembles hailed from Germany, Czech Republic, Estonia, Finland, Indonesia, Russia and Spain.

 Conductor Andrew Crane sent an email to the Chamber Singers immediately following the triumph.
 “The goal was simply to perform to the best of our ability and we accomplished that goal in every respect.
 I will never forget that performance...with all of its beauty, excitement and emotion.
 You owned that night, and as such were the only winners selected from that entire concert.”